Perlite

 7. Uses in Gardening:

-• Perlite: Commonly used in potting mixes to improve drainage, for succulent and cactus plants that need well-draining soil, and in hydroponics.
+- Perlite is commonly used in potting mixes to improve drainage, for succulent and cactus plants that need well-draining soil, and in hydroponics.
+Vermiculite is often used in seed starting mixes to retain moisture for delicate plants and for plants that need more moisture in the soil.

 8. Nutrient Retention:

-• Vermiculite: Retains more nutrients and can release them to plants, making it useful for supporting plant growth and ensuring nutrients are available over time.
+- Perlite does not retain nutrients well, so it’s best used with a soil mix that provides adequate fertilisation.
+In contrast, vermiculite retains more nutrients and can release them to plants, making it useful for supporting plant growth and ensuring nutrients are available over time.

 Summary:

-• Perlite is best for improving drainage and aeration, particularly for plants that need dry conditions or require fast-draining soil.
+- Perlite is best for improving drainage and aeration, particularly for plants that need dry conditions or require fast-draining soil.
+Vermiculite is better for moisture retention, making it ideal for seeds, seedlings, and plants that need consistent moisture levels.